Post Summary: 10 fun, adventurous, and parent-approved things to do in Yellowstone with kids.

 - Boiling River: Unlike Firehole River, the Boiling River IS a hot spring.
 It’s not deep enough to swim, and the park doesn’t recommend full submersion, but you can wade and soak in the warm water.
 The Boiling River is located north of Mammoth Hot Springs and on the way to the North Entrance of the park.
 Its further location makes it a quieter choice than the Firehole River swimming hole.
 You’ll want to test out the water before your kids go in as different parts of the river have different temperatures.

 Tip: These two swimming areas close down at different parts of the year due to strong currents.
 Make sure to consult the Yellowstone app or check on the Yellowstone website to see if they’re open.

 BEFORE YOU GO:

 Bring swimming shoes for the river.
-The rocky bottom can make it uncomfortable for little one’s feet.
-We love our Native Jefferson shoes and use them for everything.
+The rocky bottom can make it uncomfortable for a little one’s feet.
+Our son loves his Native Jefferson shoes and uses them in and out of the water.

 8. Yellowstone Lake

 Yellowstone Lake is the largest high elevation lake in the US.
 If you’re staying in the Southern part of the park, the lake looms over and offers a dramatic backdrop at every curve.

 In all our research for our trip, we noticed that not much love is given to this beautiful lake.
 I get that Yellowstone’s main highlights are unique, but if you have extra time while you are visiting, we think a few hours playing and taking in Yellowstone Lake is a nice reprieve from the crowds.